joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2022/05/12/well/family/baby-formula-shortage.html?searchResultPosition=3

 **Jan.
 6 Panel Subpoenas 5 Republican Representatives**\
-`The leaders of the House panel investigating the Capitol attack said they were demanding documents and testimony from Kevin McCarthy of California and four of his colleagues.`\
+`The leaders of the House committee investigating the Capitol attack said they were demanding documents and testimony from Kevin McCarthy of California and four of his colleagues.`\
 https://nytimes.com/2022/05/12/us/house-subpoenas-jan-6.html?searchResultPosition=4

 **Italy’s Eurovision Entry Signals the Country’s Changes**\